-(iv) Service charges
+(v) Service charges

-Service charges include common area maintenance and HVAC charges in respect of which revenue is recognised in the period in which the services are being rendered.
+Service charges include common area maintenance, HVAC charges and parking charges in respect of which revenue is recognised in the period in which the services are being rendered.

-(v) Other operating revenue
+(vi) Other operating revenue

-Other operating revenue includes space on hire, kiosk income and rental for data and voice in respect of which revenue is recognised in the period in which the services are being rendered.
+Other operating revenue includes space on hire and kiosk income in respect of which revenue is recognised in the period in which the services are being rendered.